MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hardware-requirements.md

 ms.topic: article
 author: xelu86
 ms.author: wscontent
-ms.date: 03/07/2024
+ms.date: 07/25/2024
 ms.assetid: 4a8b42d7-9fe5-4efe-9ea1-ace2131fe068
 ---

 # Hardware requirements for Windows Server

 To install Windows Server correctly, your computer must meet the minimum hardware requirements outlined in this article.
-If your computer falls short of these requirements, the product may not install properly.
+If your computer falls short of these requirements, the product might not install properly.
 Actual requirements vary based on your system configuration, applications, and features that are installed.

 Unless otherwise specified, these minimum hardware requirements apply to all installation options (Server Core and Server with Desktop Experience) for both Windows Server Standard and Windows Server Datacenter editions.